-The first physical realisation of the correlator turned out to be marginal.
-It was constructed as two separate 19 inch rack-mounted units interconnected by flatcables, one containing the double-banked input memory and the other containing the arithmetic unit (the only part of that unit actually constructed on printed circuit boards) and all control logic.
-The signal ground provided by the flatcable connection between the two units proved to be too weak for the 5 MHz data rate.
-The ADCs used 2's complement data coding, so signal voltage variations around zero volts caused all data bits on the bus to change from all zeros to all ones or vice versa.
-Because of the weak ground, this created lots of common-mode digital noise on the bus which partly corrupted the desired signal.
+the two units proved to be too weak for the 5 MHz data rate.
+The ADCs used 2's complement data coding, so signal voltage variations around zero volts caused all data bits on the bus to change from all zeros to all 1s or vice versa.
+Because of the weak ground, this created lots of common-mode digital noise on the bus, which partly corrupted the desired signal.

-Internally, both the buffer memory unit and the computing unit were constructed using wire-wrapping, a construction method extensively used for logic systems in the 1970s and 80s which has now largely disappeared.
+Internally, both the buffer memory unit and the computing unit were constructed using wire-wrapping, a construction method extensively used for logic systems in the 1970s and 1980s, which has now largely disappeared.
 It was useful for producing prototypes or small series of non-standard systems, but when improperly applied it could produce all sorts of illogical malfunctions.
 Unfortunately, this was the case with the correlators.
 During the first year of operation, the Kiruna unit could now and then stop in the middle of an experiment and refuse to load and start, leaving the site staff with no option other than to start pulling circuit boards.
-After a while, we developed a very direct troubleshooting technique: the circuit boards were banged down on the kitchen table, wirewrap side down.
+After a while, we developed a very direct troubleshooting technique: the circuit boards were banged down on the kitchen table, wire-wrap side down.
 This often caused one or several pieces of overstretched and broken-off wrap wire to fall out of the wire mat; it then remained to locate the broken connection and put in a new wire!

-This unsatisfactory state of affairs could have continued for quite some time, as there were only four correlators (three for the UHF system + one for the VHF) and the demand for experiment 990 operations was increasing all the time, leaving no time for preventive maintenance.
+This unsatisfactory state of affairs could have continued for quite some time, as there were only four correlators (three for the UHF system and one for the VHF), and the demand for experiment operations was increasing all the time, leaving no time for preventive maintenance.
 But in January 1983, a capacitor in the Kiruna correlator exploded and set fire to some internal cabling, spreading residue inside the unit and releasing acrid smoke that triggered the fire extinguishing system.
-I was there when it happened...
-Fortunately, all equipment was insured, and a contact to the insurance company confirmed that the repair costs would be reimbursed in full.
-A rehabilitation program was now started.
-All electronics in the receiver room was thoroughly cleaned to prevent corrosion from the hydrocloric acid fumes.
-At the same time, the VHF correlator was transferred from Tromsø to Kiruna to allow tristatic measurements to continue; we could do this as the VHF system anyway had no transmitter at the time.
+I was there when it happened.
+Fortunately, all equipment was insured, and contact to the insurance company confirmed that the repair costs would be reimbursed in full.
+A rehabilitation programme was now started.
+All electronics in the receiver room was thoroughly cleaned to prevent corrosion from the hydrochloric acid fumes.
+At the same time, the VHF correlator was transferred from Tromsø to Kiruna to allow tristatic measurements to continue; we could do this as the VHF system had no transmitter at the time anyway.
 The burnt-out unit was totally stripped out and rebuilt from the ground up by EISCAT staff, using quality components and proper grounding techniques.
-1000 Reliability improved dramatically; the correlator could now operate for weeks on end without stopping and the common-mode noise in the data all but disappeared.
+Reliability improved dramatically; the correlator could now operate for weeks on end without stopping, and the common-mode noise in the data all but disappeared.
 The other correlators were then rebuilt in the same way, one by one.
 By late summer 1985 all four had been rebuilt.
 In the process, new result memory boards were constructed, doubling the result memory space to 4096 addresses.
-During 1986, a further improvement was introduced in the form of an internal 2x16k 1005 words buffer memory.
+During 1986, a further improvement was introduced in the form of an internal 2×16 kiloword buffer memory.
 On a single circuit board, this provided twice the address space and all the functionality of the old buffer memory unit, which became redundant and was removed.
-Once the rehabilitation program had been completed, the correlators behaved dependably and continued to do so until being replaced by the new computer-based signal processing systems in the early 2000s.
+Once the rehabilitation programme had been completed, the correlators behaved dependably and continued to do so until being replaced by the new computer-based signal processing systems in the early 2000s.